AdobeDocs/graphql-mesh-gateway/src/pages/gateway/mesh_walkthrough.md

       }
     ```

   This mesh configuration file specifies the `sources` where you get data from and the `transforms` that manipulate that data.
+Here we are using `venia.magento.com`, which is a publicly available Adobe Commerce sample storefront.

 1. Run the following command: